 The role of Equity Release Council

-What are the product standards set by the Equity Release Council?
+What are the core product standards set by the Equity Release Council?

 Equity release product standards are set out below:

-- For lifetime mortgages, interest rates must be fixed or, if they are variable, there must be a “cap” (upper limit) which is fixed for the life of the loan.
+- For lifetime mortgages the rate must be fixed for each release or, if variable, the rate must be capped for the life of the loan.

 - You must have the right to remain in your property for life or until you need to move into long-term care, provided the property remains your main residence and you abide by the terms and conditions of your contract.

 - You have the right to move to another property subject to the new property being acceptable to your product provider as continuing security for your equity release loan.